Skip to main content

 3. Open it in your editor.

-The main.ts file contains logic for running the contract locally and for deploying and interacting with it on Berkeley.
+The main.ts file contains logic for running the contract locally and for deploying and interacting with it on Devnet.

 This is a useful pattern when developing a new contract.